-The school district contracts with Chartwell's for breakfast and lunch services.
+The school district contracts with Chartwells for breakfast and lunch services.
 Parents / guardians are welcome to pay for services by the week, month, or year.
 Checks should be made out to Harper Creek Community Schools.
+Parents may also go to harpercreek.net under the Food Service tab and set-up an on-line payment account.
 Notices are sent home with students when the account is low or overdrawn.
 For specific questions / concerns please contact Food Service Director John Ruemenapp at 441-8457.